Which certification is best for you?

-Click on the links below for more in-depth comparison of all certs.
+Click on the links below for a more in-depth comparison of all certs.

 As mentioned, you have 12 months from the time you purchase your exam package to prep and take the test.

-But how much time do you actually need to adequately study for the exam with a guarantee that you will pass?
+But how long does it take to become a personal trainer with NASM?
+How much time do you actually need to adequately study for the exam with a guarantee that you will pass?

 Our NASM premium MVP Study BluePrint helps you map out your study time based on what time you have available as well as your personal objectives.

 Also, we have a free NASM practice test that you can take at any time!

 Although we can’t put a standard on how much time you should take to study, we advise that you try to knock your prep and exam out of the park within 3 months.

 3 months is the sweet spot in terms of giving yourself enough time to master a new set of knowledge principles while retaining it fresh enough to apply it with a sharp memory.